277 days ago

 Top Experiences

-- Bukhara: Kalon Minaret, Ark Fortress, trading dome bazaars — the best-preserved Silk Road city
+- Bukhara: Kalon Minaret, Ark Fortress, trading dome bazaars

-- Khiva: Itchan Kala walled old city — entire city is a museum (entry USD 8)
+- Khiva: Itchan Kala walled old city (entire city is a museum, entry USD 8)

 - Ride the Afrosiyob high-speed train between cities (1.5 hours TAS–SQD)

-- Uzbek cuisine is rice and meat-heavy (plov = mutton rice) but samsa pastry with potato or pumpkin filling and lagman noodle soup can be ordered vegetarian.
+🇮🇳 GujjuTours Gujarati & Jain Tip:- Uzbek cuisine is rice and meat-heavy (plov = mutton rice) but samsa pastry with potato or pumpkin filling and lagman noodle soup can be ordered vegetarian.

-- In Bukhara, tourist restaurants are used to European dietary preferences — show your requirements clearly.
+- Non bread (Uzbek flatbread) is always vegetarian and delicious.
+In Bukhara, tourist restaurants are used to European dietary preferences — show your requirements clearly.

 - Carry USD — widely accepted alongside Uzbek Som.

-15. Kenya — e-Visa USD 51, Maasai Mara Safari, Strong Gujarati Community
+15. Kenya — Maasai Mara Safari

 5-Day Cost Breakdown